activitypub-schema/proposal/PROPOSAL.md

 # ActivityPub URI Schema Proposal

-This is a Draft proposal of URI schema meant to be used across fedirated applications using ActivityPub protocol to improve people's experiance and increase interoperability.
+This is a Draft proposal of URI schema meant to be used across federated applications using ActivityPub protocol to improve people's experience and increase interoperability.

 ## Definitions